 Non-CDL drivers are exempt if they:

-CMVs that are rented for a period of 30 days or fewer are exempt regardless of reason for rental until Mar.
-18, 2018.
+Rental CMVs are exempt for a period of 8 days or fewer, regardless of reason for rental, effective April 19, 2018.

 Operators of pre-2000 model-year trucks are exempt due to vehicle connectivity concerns and retrofitting costs.
 Exemptions are based on Vehicle Identification Number (VIN).